kodtodya/kodtodya.github.io/index.md

 ### Spot-light to your IT career

 Hello from kodtodya-talks.
 I'm a coaching professional who is here to help you reach a goal or make a change in your professional life.
-I believe you can achive your career goals with our technical coaching services, and ejnoy a new outlook in career.
+I believe you can achive your career goals with our technical coaching services, and enjoy a new outlook in career.
 For more information about these sevices and what i can do for you, please browse through my website and do not hesitate reaching out with any questions.

 [Get in touch](mailto:kodtodya.talks@gmail.com)